Lyn Paul website logo. Lyn Paul website banner.

 Goodbye Sam, Hello Samantha

-• Smokey Robinson and the Miracles
+• Smokey Robinson and The Miracles

 Tears Of A Clown